About the Author

 Jeannette Y. Wick, MBA, RPh, FASCP, is the director of the Office of Pharmacy Professional Development at the University of Connecticut School of Pharmacy in Storrs.

 When this type of media exposure occurs through traditional or social media, the impact can ripple throughout entire systems.
-Pharmacy staff are well aware of the drug shortages with GLP-1 inhibitors and concerns from patients who rely on these drugs to treat diabetes.
+Pharmacy staff are well aware of the drug shortages with GLP-1 agonists and concerns from patients who rely on these drugs to treat diabetes.
 The media are also quick to report problems and challenges, and sorting the misinformation from the truth can be challenging.
 Pharmacists have a significant role to play in helping patients navigate these questions.

 THE BASICS